Ideas for romantic bedrooms that will take your ordinary bedroom design and turn it into a private getaway.

 We have started using candles during our romantic times together, definitely fits into the romantic bedroom on a budget plan, and it is a great addition to the ambiance.

 The bed itself plays a very important part of the romantic bedroom.
 It doesn’t have to be flouncy, fluffy, drapey, lacy, or full of pillows.
-What it does need is comfort, and should have quality bed linens and coverings that invite occupancy.
+What it does need is comfort, and should have bed linens, comforters and other coverings that invite occupancy.

 Soft fabrics, silk sheets, quality 300 count cotton, comfy quilts...whatever your decorating style is, opt for quality in the linens.
 Layers can provide a soft and luxurious feel, too, so think about layering the bed coverings and including a couple of extra pillows for comfort.